yaakovLowenstein/hx-requests/docs/guide/delete.rst

      <button {% hx_post 'delete_user' object=user  %}
             hx-trigger='confirmed'
-            _="on click call Swal.fire({ text:'Are you sure you want to delete this dish?',showCancelButton: true,confirmButtonText: 'Yes'  }) if result.isConfirmed trigger confirmed">
+            _="on click call Swal.fire({ text:'Are you sure you want to delete this user?',showCancelButton: true,confirmButtonText: 'Yes'  }) if result.isConfirmed trigger confirmed">
         Delete
     </button>

 Notes:
     - The delete button is using Hyperscript with `Sweet Alert <https://sweetalert2.github.io/>`_ to ask the user for confirmation before deleting
-    - User is an object in the context
+    - User is an object in the context coming from the view

 .. code-block:: python